OpenBB-finance/OpenBB/website/content/sdk/quickstart/installation.md

 ---
 title: Installation
 sidebar_position: 2
-description: The OpenBB SDK can be directly installed on your computer via our installation instructions.
-Within this section, you are guided through the installation process and how to launch the program.
-If you struggle with the installation process, please don’t hesitate to reach us on Discord or visit our contact page.
+description: The OpenBB SDK provides programmatic access to all Terminal functions.
+This layer of code allows users to build their own tools and applications on top of the existing architecture.
+Follow these steps to install on a local machine.
 keywords: [installation, installer, install, guide, mac, windows, linux, python, github, macos, how to, explanation, openbb, sdk, api, pip, pypi,]
 ---
 The OpenBB SDK provides programmatic access to all Terminal functions.
 This layer of code allows users to build their own tools and applications on top of the existing architecture.
 Follow these steps to install on a local machine.